 About me

-I’m an Electrical and Computer Engineering graduate student at the University of Georgia, which is a bit of a pivot from my Statistics and Finance undergraduate degrees.
+I’m an Electrical and Computer Engineering PhD student at the University of Georgia, which is a bit of a pivot from my Statistics and Finance undergraduate degrees.
 For as long as I can remember, I’ve loved mathematics and have always found interest in forecasting and building models, and I’m particularly fascinated by integrating multiple elements of data analysis such as spatial-temporal models; I aim to complete my GIS Certificate at UGA with coursework in deep learning for geospatial analysis.
-Currently, I am a research assistant at the UGA Multispectral Imaging Lab (MILAB) and at the Controlled Environment Agriculture (CEA) Lab.
-I have been recognized for my outstanding research in biometrics, where I implemented and reviewed the effficacy of various deep neural network architectures on varied recognition challenges, and in horticulture, where I am working with localized nutrient deficiency detection and open-source software development.
+Currently, I hold a graduate research assistantship at the UGA Multispectral Imaging Lab (MILAB) after two years spent working for MILAB alongside work at the Controlled Environment Agriculture (CEA) Lab.
+I have been recognized for my outstanding research in biometrics and horticulture.
 Additionally, I have a strong understanding of market forces and financial markets from my education in fixed income securities, derivates, options, and futures markets, and my underwriting and virtual prospecting experience as an analyst at a real estate private equity firm.

 See my STAT 4270 final project on character-level CNNs for fake news analysis here: [PDF] [Web]